[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 🇵🇭 Entry requirements for the Philippines

-- Visa: Many passport holders can stay in the Philippines visa-free for 30 days maximum.
-Visitors who want to stay longer should follow the requirements.
+- Visa: Many passport holders can stay in the Philippines visa-free for up to 30 days.

 ✈️ How to get to the Philippines